natete/DrupalDevDays-Ionic-Workshop/README.md

 ionic -v
 ```

-### 1.4 Installing Android SDK
+### 1.4 Installing Android SDK (You won't need this until last step)

 You can install Android Studio which has Android SDK files in it or just install the command line tools.

 ##### Using Linux

-Download [this file](https://dl.google.com/android/repository/tools_r25.2.3-linux.zip) and unzip the file anywhere in
+Download [this file](https://dl.google.com/android/repository/tools_r25.2.3-linux.zip) and unzip the file anywhere in your system.
- your system.
 Finally add the following paths to your PATH env variables (editing .bashrc)

 ```bash
 ANDROID_HOME=path-to-the-folder-where-android-was-unzipped/android-sdk-linux